 - base64 encoding: A binary-to-text encoding scheme whereby an arbitrary sequence of bytes is converted to a sequence of printable ASCII characters, as described in [RFC4648]. - globally unique identifier (GUID): A term used interchangeably with universally unique identifier (UUID) in Microsoft protocol technical documents (TDs).
 Interchanging the usage of these terms does not imply or require a specific algorithm or mechanism to generate the value.
 Specifically, the use of this term does not imply or require that the algorithms described in [RFC4122] or [C706] must be used for generating the GUID.
-See also universally unique identifier (UUID). - Hypertext Transfer Protocol over Secure Sockets Layer (HTTPS): An extension of HTTP that securely encrypts and decrypts webpage requests. - private key: One of a pair of keys used in public-key cryptography.
+See also universally unique identifier (UUID). - Hypertext Transfer Protocol Secure (HTTPS): An extension of HTTP that securely encrypts and decrypts web page requests.
+In some older protocols, "Hypertext Transfer Protocol over Secure Sockets Layer" is still used (Secure Sockets Layer has been deprecated).
+For more information, see [SSL3] and [RFC5246]. - private key: One of a pair of keys used in public-key cryptography.
 The private key is kept secret and is used to decrypt data that has been encrypted with the corresponding public key.
 For an introduction to this concept, see [CRYPTO] section 1.8 and [IEEE1363] section 3.1. - public key: One of a pair of keys used in public-key cryptography.
 The public key is distributed freely and published as part of a digital certificate.
 For an introduction to this concept, see [CRYPTO] section 1.8 and [IEEE1363] section 3.1. - realm: An administrative boundary that uses one set of authentication servers to manage and deploy a single set of unique identifiers.
 A realm is a unique logon space. - realm autodiscovery: A process used by client applications to obtain the name of a server resource's source realm and then use that information to locate a security token service (STS) that can issue access tokens to the resource. - security principal: A unique entity that is identifiable through cryptographic means by at least one key.
 It frequently corresponds to a human user, but also can be a service that offers a resource to other security principals.
 Also referred to as principal. - security principal identifier: A value that is used to uniquely identify a security principal.
 In Windows-based systems, it is a security identifier (SID).
 In other types of systems, it can be a user identifier or other type of information that is associated with a security principal. - security token: An opaque message or data packet produced by a Generic Security Services (GSS)-style authentication package and carried by the application protocol.
 The application has no visibility into the contents of the token. - security token service (STS): A web service that issues claims (2) and packages them in encrypted security tokens.